-Point of View's new Hot Docs issue is online and will reach newsstands and mailboxes across Canada this week.
-We're excited to announce that this issue is our largest issue ever!
+On April 29, 2010 Point of View‘s announced their new Hot Docs online issue.
+It was published online and reached newsstands and mailboxes across Canada that week.
+It was also their largest issue ever!

-The Spring issue is Point of View's first edition to be available in both print and digital formats.
-To read the Spring issue online from cover-to-cover go to http://povmagazine.dgtlpub.com.
-The edition is free of charge and fully searchable.
+The Spring issue of Point of View‘s first edition was also available in both print and digital formats.

 The 28 page ‘Focus on Education’ section in Point of View‘s Spring issue includes: ‘A Survey to Film Programs in Canadian Colleges and Universities’, written by a recent film program graduate; an assessment of Canada’s first Documentary Master of Fine Arts programme at Ryerson; a look into the use of documentaries as educational tools in today’s increasingly visual culture; film festivals in Canadian high schools; why are Europe’s emerging filmmakers turning to training workshops; TIFF and film education.